Justin O'Neill: North Queensland Cowboys

 In 2018, O'Neill played 21 games for the Cowboys, starting 17 of them at centre and four on the wing, scoring 2 tries.
 On 16 October 2018, the Cowboys' confirmed that O'Neill had taken up his player option to remain at the club for the 2019 season.

 In 2019, after being dropped to the Townsville Blackhawks earlier in the season, O'Neill returned to first grade in great try scoring form, with eight tries in eight games.
 In May 2019, despite earlier reports, O'Neill revealed he had actually re-signed with the Cowboys for three seasons, not one.

 In Round 11 of the 2019 NRL season, O'Neill suffered a severe spleen injury in the Cowboys' win over the Canberra Raiders, his 100th NRL game for the club.
 The following morning he was rushed to hospital where it was discovered that two broken ribs had punctured his spleen, causing internal bleeding.
 He underwent three blood transfusions and spent four days in the intensive care unit.
 Upon returning to Townsville, he spent a further six days in hospital after undergoing a second operation on his bowel.

 In 2020, O'Neill successfully returned from his spleen injury, starting at centre in the Cowboys' Round 1 loss to the Brisbane Broncos.
 He played 17 games for the Cowboys in 2020, scoring six tries.

 On 27 August 2021, O'Neill announced his immediate retirement from rugby league due to a chronic knee injury.
 He played just six games for the Cowboys in his final season with the club.

+Since 2025, O'Neill has made some appearances for Victorian rugby league club Northern Thunder, playing alongside Young Tonumaipea in the Storm Premiership competition.

+Post playing

+On 7 January 2024, O'Neill was announced as the assistant coach for the Melbourne Storm SG Ball squad with Matt Duffie named as head coach.